Wish You Were Here (Rednex song)

 "Wish You Were Here" is a song by Swedish band Rednex from their first album, Sex & Violins (1995).
 Written by Teijo Agélii-Leskelä and produced by Denniz Pop and Max Martin, the ballad is performed by lead singer Annika Ljungberg and was released as the third single of the album in April 1995 by ZYX Music.
 It became a number-one hit in Austria, Germany, Norway, and Switzerland.
 In Austria, it was the most successful single of 1995.
-Additionally, the song reached number two in Iceland, number three in Sweden, and number six in Finland.
-Its music video was directed by Matt Broadley.
+Additionally, the song reached number two in Iceland, number three in Israel and Sweden, and number six in Finland.
+The accompanying music video was directed by Matt Broadley and filmed in Spain.

 Critical reception

 American magazine Billboard complimented the song as a "surprisingly sincere ballad".
 J.D.
 Considine from The Daily Gazette described it as "unexpectedly ABBA-esque" and "melancholy".
 Chuck Campbell from Knoxville News Sentinel called it a "leaden ballad".
 Howard Cohen for The Miami Herald named it one of "a few melodramatic instances" on the Sex & Violins album.
 Pan-European magazine Music & Media remarked that it focuses on a totally different side by the band, adding, "It's a ballad, sung with lots of Dolly-patented vibrato and pathos."
-Music & Media editor Thessa Mooij praised it as "a tastefully produced ballad, with its string accompaniment and exquisite harmonies."
+M&M editor Thessa Mooij praised it as "a tastefully produced ballad, with its string accompaniment and exquisite harmonies."
 David Nagy from Red Deer Advocate wrote, "Just when the hillbilly party gets going, the band throws a contemporary pop ballad at you, and thoughts of ABBA come to mind."
-Jordan Paramor from Smash Hits said, "Mind you, in amongst all the barn dance bobbins, there is a very lovely ballad to be found called 'Wish You Were Here'."
+Jordan Paramor from Smash Hits was also very positive, saying, "Mind you, in amongst all the barn dance bobbins, there is a very lovely ballad to be found called 'Wish You Were Here'."

 Chart performance

 "Wish You Were Here" reached number one in Austria, Germany, Norway, and Switzerland.
 It entered the top five in Iceland and Sweden, as well as on the Eurochart Hot 100, where it peaked at number five in July 1995, after 14 weeks on the chart.
 Additionally, "Wish You Were Here" was a top-10 hit in Denmark and Finland, and a top-30 hit in Belgium and the Netherlands.
 In Austria, it was the most successful single of 1995, while in both Germany and Switzerland, it was the third-most successful single of 1995.
+Outside Europe, it became a top-3 hit in Israel, peaking at number three on 13 June 1995.
 The song was awarded with a gold record in Austria and Switzerland and a platinum record in Germany and Norway.